bmc-compuware/ispw-build/README.md

         run: echo "The number of generate failures is ${{ steps.build.outputs.generate_failed_count }}"
 ```

-The following example will generate two specific Code Pipeline tasks with ces_token
+The following example will generate two specific Code Pipeline tasks using ces_token as authentication method

 ``` yaml
 on: [push]